eriksjolund/install-ensemble-into-a-linux-container/README.md

 # install-ensemble-into-a-linux-container
 Install Ensemble Suite (NMR software) into a Linux container.

-(Status: Right now the Ensemble software is not installed inside container but into the users home directory)
+__Status__: Right now all the software dependencies for the Ensemble software are installed into the container but not the Ensemble software itself.
+Instead  the Ensemble sofware is installed into the user's home directory.
+A future goal would be to install everything into the container.

 ## Introduction